frenzyapp/turbolinks/README_LARASSET.md

 If you have installed the [Larasset](https://github.com/efficiently/larasset/tree/1.0) package:

-The `turbolinks.js` and file will be added to the asset pipeline and available for you to use.
+The `turbolinks.js` file will be added to the asset pipeline and available for you to use.

 Add these lines in your `resource/assets/js/app.js` file, in this order: